dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/Overview.md

-> HBuilderX's code provide command prompt for deverse languages and intellisense.
+> HBuilderX has built-in richness language libraries and supports different syntax models.

-## Built-in grammar engine
+## Built-in syntax library
-- Web： `html`, `js`, `css` grammar library
+- Web： `html`, `js`, `css` syntax library
-- App： `plus` extended grammar library
+- App： `plus` extended syntax library
-- Uni-app: `uni-app` grammar library
+- Uni-app: `uni-app` syntax library
-- WeChat applets and fast apps: corresponding built-in grammer libraries
+- WeChat Apps and quickapps: corresponding built-in syntax libraries

-## js grammar engine（sdocml Format）
+## js syntax library（sdocml Format）

-In HBuilderX, in JS file，for example js, HTML, select vue or ts in the "customer language association" in the lower right corner.
+In HBuilderX, you can click on the "Javascript Libraries" in the bottom status bar and select the build-in syntax type for js and html files.

 <img src="/static/snapshots/tutorial/lang_1.png" />

-node.js is also one of the selections.
+node.js is also one of the syntax list.
+After selecting a js syntax type, it will be loaded immediately.
+(Note: You need to wait a while for the first use.)

-After select js language, the js syntax hints can be seen for js code.
-(Initially, wait for few seconds before it can be used after selection.)

-The selection is implemented for entire file once selected

-If user open a file which is not in in the Project explorer section, this function is disabled.
+The selected syntax type can be used for the entire project.
+On the contrary, it does not apply to any individual file.

-If HBuilderX can detect jquery or mui in the project, it will also automatically load the syntax prompt library for this project.
-But sometimes the detection may be inaccurate and it may need to be loaded manually.
+If HBuilderX can detect that there are common frameworks such as jquery or mui under the project, it will usually automatically mount the syntax library.
+Otherwise, you have to manually load these syntax libraries.

 ## d.ts

-Many frameworks have built-in `d.ts` syntax hint library.
-HBuilderX fully supports `d.ts` syntax hints.

-If there is a `d.ts` file of a certain framework under the project, HBuilderX can prompt the syntax hint of this framework.
+Many frameworks have built-in `d.ts` file.
+HBuilderX also fully supports the `d.ts` file.
+If there is a d.ts file in this framework, HBuilderX can display the syntax hints of this framework.

 ## jsdoc+

-HBuilderX provides extended `jsdoc+` annotations, which can provide powerful syntax prompts.
+jsdoc declares methods, parameters and attributes via annotations.
+HBuilderX provides extended jsdoc+ which can realize powerful syntax prompts.

 <img src="/static/snapshots/tutorial/lang_2.png" style="zoom:50%;" />

 ## vue doc

-For vue developers, vue doc provide assistant how to use it. `vue doc` is needed.
+Vue component developers should write 'vue doc' if they want to provide a better way for component users to use.

-Vue doc is similar to jsdoc, by describing component methods, parameters, and attributes in annotations.
+Vue doc is similar to jsdoc, which describing component methods, parameters and attributes in annotations.

 Details [vue doc](https://hx.dcloud.net.cn/Tutorial/Language/vuedoc)